quicwg/base-drafts/draft-ietf-quic-qpack.md

 This string format includes optional Huffman encoding.

 HPACK defines string literals to begin on a byte boundary.
-They begin with a single bit flag, denoted as 'H' in this document (indicating whether the string is Huffman-coded), followed by the Length encoded as a 7-bit prefix integer, and finally Length bytes of data.
+They begin with a single bit flag indicating whether the string is Huffman-coded, followed by the Length encoded as a 7-bit prefix integer, and finally Length bytes of data.
 When Huffman encoding is enabled, the Huffman table from Appendix B of [RFC7541] is used without modification.

 This document expands the definition of string literals and permits them to begin other than on a byte boundary.
 An "N-bit prefix string literal" begins